Structure: Two Semesters

 - Attending live theatre performances

-- Hiking to the summit of Mt.
-Snowdon (weather permitting)
+- Hiking up to summit of Diamond Hill in Ireland

 - Punting on the River Cam in Cambridge